 The first level of ecommerce, Click & Collect allows customers to purchase online from your website and then pick up in store.
 With this option you don’t have to worry about shipping, and it provides the opportunity to personalise each transaction by greeting shoppers in store, as well as the potential to up-sell at the checkout.

 Ensure that online information is clear to customers about when they can collect their items.
 Will it take an hour?
 Half a day?
 Customers need to know when they can reasonably call into your business to pick up their purchase.

 Level 4: Full Ecommerce Pharmacy Website

-Full ecommerce should include the features of a Brochure, Catalogue and Click & Collect website, but with the added bonus of allowing your customers to shop online and have items shipped to a location of their choice.
+Full ecommerce should include the features of a Brochure, Product Range, and Click & Collect website, but with the added bonus of allowing your customers to shop online and have items shipped to a location of their choice.
 This option is great for: